bfierz/EGL/EGL/README.txt

 Changelog:

 11.04.2017 - Updated to GLEW 2.1.0.
 Improved handling of non-supported targets on Windows.
+Implements Pbuffer surfaces on Windows.
 Current version: 0.3.4.

 29.01.2015 - Updated to GLEW 1.12.0.
 Current version: v0.3.3.